adiman-dev/Mathurat/README.md

 3. Anything related

 ##Disclaimer
-We are not responsible for any damages caused from using this data.
+I am not responsible/liable for any damages caused from using this data.
+Data is provided as is with a community best effort to minimise errors and discrepencies.